• Skip to primary navigation

 • Homemade Rosemary Simple Syrup

-Making your own simple syrup is a great way to add sweetness to cocktail recipes and other cold drinks.
-Rosemary syrup will add an earthy and herbal flavor to your favorite cocktail.
+Made with simple ingredients readily available at the grocery store, creating your own simple syrup is a great way to add sweetness to cocktail recipes, mocktail recipes and other cold drinks.
+This rosemary syrup will add an earthy and herbal flavor to your favorite cocktail.

 Classic simple syrup is equal parts water and sugar.
 Infusing that mixture with fresh herbs is an easy way to create a delicious syrup in a variety of flavors for both hot drinks and cold drinks.
-Add it to your favorite rosemary cocktails, use it as a delicious way to sweeten iced tea, or combine it with lemon juice and water for homemade lemonade.
+Add it to your favorite rosemary cocktails, use it as a delicious way to sweeten iced tea or hot tea, or combine it with lemon juice and water for homemade rosemary lemonade.

 Using a liquid form of sugar - like a simple syrup - is the best way to sweeten cold drinks since you don’t have to worry about trying to dissolve the sugar into a cold beverage.
 Using a liquid sweetener also means the sugar won’t cause any grittiness in your drink.